spider-123-eng/Spark/README.md

 # Spark
-This project will have sample programs for Spark in Scala launguage .
+This project contains simple programs for Spark in Scala launguage .

 Topics Covered :
 ----------------